f0rk/spindrift/README.md

 wheels to ensure that nothing needs to be compiled specifically to run on lambda.

+Note that most other solutions package every old thing they can find in your virtualenv. `spindrift` only tries to identify declared dependencies.

 Lambda then expects a function that it can import and call. `spindrift` adds the appropriate file, and zips the whole package up.
 If an output path is specified, `spindrift` will copy the package to appropriate output path.